 Lipartito says that they perform a soil test to determine the composition of the property’s soil before planting.
 This will also provide valuable information on how to best care for the tree after it is installed.

-When it comes to caring for the tree, Lipartito says that they must make absolute sure the homeowners are prepared to handle it.
+When it comes to caring for the tree, Lipartito says that they must make absolutely sure the homeowners are prepared to handle it.
 Still, they’ll often check in.

 “After installing a really big tree, we’ll even go out regularly in the following weeks just to ensure it’s getting done, because you never know,” he says.
 “It’s relatively expensive to install mature trees, particularly as compared to small immature trees, so we want our clients to succeed.”